DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Optional files** - Gray Fox Flora Overhaul Tree Billboard LODGEN Kit

-**Instructions** - download the optional file manually and drop it into your *MO2 Downloads* folder, the fille will appear in your *Downloads* tab in MO2, right click on it and select *Query Info*, then merge the file with the main one.
+**Instructions** - download the optional file manually and drop it into your *MO2 Downloads* folder, the file will appear in your *Downloads* tab in MO2, right click on it and select *Query Info*, then merge the file with the main one.